Goals are essential to achieving excellence in your life. In the academic framework, goals are crucial for both teachers and students.

 2. Classroom Goals

 Teachers can also set classroom management goals for themselves.
 For example, they can set a goal to improve the overall grade level in their class.
-For this, they have to improve their communication skills to understand each student’s zone of proximal development.
+For this, they must improve their communication skills to understand each student’s zone of proximal development.
 This, in turn, will help teachers to set curricula for individual students and achieve their goals.

 3. Professional Goals

 Setting professional goals is essential for teachers to stand higher in a pedagogy.
-They need to brush up on their teaching skills, experiment with new teaching theories, and learn from other teachers.
+They must brush up on their teaching skills, experiment with new teaching theories, and learn from other teachers.
 If you want to go ahead in your teaching career, you need to have some professional goals in your life.

 4. Understand Your Weaknesses